 International Neuroblastoma Pathology Classification (INPC) System

-Most neuroblastomas with MYCN amplification in the INPC system also have unfavorable histology, but about 7% have favorable histology.
-Of neuroblastoma tumors with MYCN amplification and favorable histology, most do not express MYCN, despite the gene being amplified, and these patients have a more favorable prognosis than do patients whose tumors do express MYCN.
+Most neuroblastomas with MYCN amplification have unfavorable INPC histology, but about 7% of tumors have favorable histology.
+This small subset of neuroblastoma tumors have MYCN amplification and favorable histology.
+The tumors generally do not express MYCN, even with the gene being amplified, and these patients have a more favorable prognosis than do patients whose tumors are MYCN amplified and overexpress MYCN.

-Data from the INRG Data Commons (18,865 patients) were analyzed to validate the independent prognostic ability of age at diagnosis, histologic category, MKI, and grade of differentiation.
-Four histologic prognostic groups of patients were identified (aged <18 months with low vs. high MKI; aged >18 months with differentiating vs. undifferentiating/poorly differentiating tumors).
-By using a risk schema devoid of the confounding of age and INPC, this analysis identified a novel and unfavorable subgroup of patients older than 547 days with stage 1 or 2, MYCN-nonamplified, intermediate or high MKI diploid tumors who had a very poor event-free survival (EFS) rate (EFS rate, 46%).[Level of evidence: 3iii]
+The individual components of INPC data from the INRG Data Commons (18,865 patients) were analyzed, and the analysis validated the independent prognostic ability of age at diagnosis, histological category, MKI, and grade of differentiation.
+Four histological prognostic groups of patients were identified (aged <18 months with low vs. high MKI; aged >18 months with differentiating vs. undifferentiating/poorly differentiating tumors).
+Also, by using a risk schema devoid of the confounding of age and INPC, this analysis identified a novel and unfavorable subgroup of patients older than 547 days with stage 1 or 2, MYCN-nonamplified, intermediate or high MKI diploid tumors who had a very poor event-free survival (EFS) rate (EFS rate, 46%).[Level of evidence: 3iii]

 International Neuroblastoma Risk Group (INRG) Classification System

 The INRG used a survival-tree analysis to compare 35 prognostic factors in more than 8,800 patients with neuroblastoma from a variety of clinical trials.
-The following INPC (Shimada system) histologic factors were included in the analysis:[10,11]
+The underlying histological features in the INPC (Shimada system) were included in the analysis:[10,11]

-Because patient age is used in all risk stratification systems, a cellular classification system that did not employ patient age was desirable, and underlying histologic criteria, rather than INPC or Shimada Classification, was used in the final decision tree.
-Histologic findings discriminated prognostic groups most clearly in two subsets of patients, as shown in Table 2.
+Because patient age is used in all risk stratification systems, a cellular classification system that did not employ patient age was desirable, and underlying histological criteria, rather than INPC or Shimada Classification, was used in the final decision tree.
+Histological findings discriminated prognostic groups most clearly in two subsets of patients, as shown in Table 2.

-The INRG histologic subsets are incorporated into the INRG Risk Classification Schema.
-(Refer to Table 6 in the Treatment Option Overview for Neuroblastoma section of this summary for more information.)
+The INRG histological subsets are incorporated into the INRG Risk Classification Schema.
+(Refer to Table 5 for more information.)